michaeldewolf85/vagrantlampdrupal/README.md

 vagrantlampdrupal
 ===========

-A Vagrant LAMP stack for web application development.
+A Vagrant LAMP stack for Drupal development.

 Introduction
 ------------